mdashlw/booru-uploader-ts/README.md

 - `DERPIBOORU_API_KEY` - find here: https://derpibooru.org/registrations/edit
 - variables below are only required if you want to use the respective scrapers
 - `DEVIANTART_CLIENT_ID` and `DEVIANTART_CLIENT_SECRET` - register an app here: https://www.deviantart.com/developers/apps
-- `DEVIANTART_REFRESH_TOKEN` - after that, do `npm run deviantart-oauth` to fill in the refresh token
+- `DEVIANTART_REFRESH_TOKEN` - edit your app to add `http://localhost:1341/callback` to "OAuth2 Redirect URI Whitelist", after that do `npm run deviantart-oauth` to fill in the refresh token
 - `DEVIANTART_COOKIE` - login to https://www.deviantart.com/ in incognito and copy the cookie
 - `DEVIANTART_CSRF_TOKEN` - on DeviantArt, click View Page Source and Ctrl+F for csrf
 - `TUMBLR_COOKIE` - login to https://www.tumblr.com/ in incognito and copy the cookie